I’m thrilled to introduce the first blog post from the famous Jay Cross. Jay needs no introduction and we are really excited to have him on board.

-You say learning; the executive hears schooling.
+You say learning or learning management system; the executive hears schooling.
 Schooling brings with it the baggage of classrooms, teachers, boredom, courses, grades, and irrelevance.
 It takes too long.
 It doesn’t do the job.
 People wish they didn’t have to send their kids there.

 Schooling, particularly the assembly-line schooling most of us endured, is the opposite of effective learning.
 Sit in a row and shut up.
 Memorize, don’t think.
 Sit still.
 Speak when you’re spoken to.
 Answer questions but don’t ask them.
 Don’t color outside the lines.
 Whatever you do, don’t work with others.
 Is it any wonder that school grades are unrelated to wealth, health, or success in life?

 Instead of learning, I talk with execs about Working Smarter.
 No exec has ever told me that’s not what they’re after.

 Learner is a bad word because it brands those who use it as training professionals.
 No one else calls workers learners.
 They are sales people, customer service reps, engineers, supervisors, and so forth.
 Calling them learners almost implies that you expect to have them under your control.
 Managers hate that.
 You plan to take them off the job to learn something?
 Forget about it.

 People learn by doing, not by being instructed.
 They are corporate contributors first.
 Focus on how you’ll help them make larger contributors.
 The learning aspect is a necessary evil.

 You probably see social networks as the key to team building, collaboration, and sharing collective intelligence.
 A solid social network enables you to find expertise when you need it.
 Network interactions build productive business relationships.
 In-house micro-blogs provide a nearly instant electronic grapevine for disseminating news.
 Networks route around organizational silos and improve customer service.